-How Much Does Outsourced Payroll Cost?
+How Much Does Payroll Outsourcing Cost?
 A Breakdown of Pricing

-Charging fees per pay frequency is the predominant way payroll companies charge for their services.
-That means however often you pay employees (weekly, bi-weekly, semi-monthly or monthly), you’ll be charged a base fee and a charge for each employee you pay.
+Charging fees per pay frequency is the most common way payroll companies charge for their services.
+That means however often you pay employees (weekly, bi-weekly, semi-monthly or monthly), you’ll be charged for the number of employees you pay each pay period.
+In most instances, the fees are made up of a base fee and a charge for each employee paid.

 Per Employee Per Month (PEPM)